slatedocs/slate/src/index.html.md

 # Introduction

 Welcome to the Tier API.
 It provides the essentials to integrate with Tier's mobility platform.
-We are using the JSON:API standard.
+We are using the [JSON:API standard](https://jsonapi.org/).

 # Authentication

-> To authorize, use this code:
+> To authenticate, use this code:

 ```shell